Introducing the AK Geneve HMS Warp concept watch.

 Knowing Arny Kapshitzer and his unconditional love of the 1960s science-fiction series, one understands more easily why he chose to give the case of his watch a shuttle shape, which creates an impression of speed.
 This elongated case has been designed to form an extension of the arm, thereby displaying a rare harmony for a watch of this size.
 Space shuttle or tortoise, when one looks at it from above with its asymmetrical horns and its crown, one has to admit that the watch also looks like a beetle.
 And an ergonomic beetle what’s more.

-Since the arm is always slimmer at the wrist joint, the watch is therefore thicker on the crown side.
-“It’s a grand complication case”, Kapshitzer likes to say, “as the middle-piece is made entirely of compressed carbon fibre, the unusual formulation of which makes the case both very shockresistant and very light.
+Since the arm is always slimmer at the wrist joint, the watch is, therefore, thicker on the crown side.
+“It’s a grand complication case”, Kapshitzer likes to say, “as the middle-piece is made entirely of compressed carbon fiber, the unusual formulation of which makes the case both very shock-resistant and very light.
 It takes up to 25 minutes to machine it, compared with only three for most conventional middle-pieces”.

 Cut flush with the asymmetric middle-piece and profiled to fit the very special interior design of the case, the convex glass was a real nightmare to make.
 “You should make it shorter, this bit serves no purpose!”, is the remark that Arny Kapshitzer heard most frequently.
 That’s probably why he wanted so much to keep it, this famous “bit” of glass that gives the watch its characteristic shape, despite the extreme complexity of manufacturing it.

 The jumping hours and minutes module and the seconds module on the cylinder, on the other hand, are proprietary.
 Nothing is superfluous here: all the pieces, which are interlinked, are useful.
 Although its design is complicated, this movement is simple and reliable to use.
-It benefits from a chamfered, a microshot-blasted and satin-lustred finishing.
+It benefits from a chamfered, a micro shot-blasted and satin-lustered finishing.